 What are the risks?

 Our investment funds are not suitable for everyone, so we recommend seeking financial advice.
-This fund may not be appropriate if you plan to withdraw your money within five years.
-As with all investments, there are risks you should be aware of and comfortable with before you invest.
+This UK equity fund may not be appropriate if you plan to withdraw your money within five years.
+As with any publicly listed fund, there are risks you should be aware of and comfortable with before you invest.

 - The value of your portfolio can go down as well as up so your capital is at risk and there is no guarantee you will get your investment amount back.